- Core Courses:

 or approved equivalent course designated by the program

-Human Biology majors are required to complete PHS 5050 and PHS 5130 during their third, or the approved (designated) alternative classes being offered during their Third Year.
-PHS 5050 and PHS 5130 are only offered in the Fall and Spring semesters respectively, so students need to plan their schedule accordingly.
+Human Biology majors are required to complete PHS 4050 and PHS 3130 during their third year, or an approved (designated) alternative set of classes being offered in their place.
+PHS 4050 and PHS 3130 are only offered in the Fall and Spring semesters, respectively, so students need to plan their schedule accordingly.

 - Fourth Year Capstone Seminar Series and Thesis Research (two semesters each):

-Fall: HBIO 4810 Capstone Seminar in Human Biology I (2 hrs)
+Fall Semester: HBIO 4810 Capstone Seminar in Human Biology I (2 hours)

-HBIO 4998 Thesis Research in Human Biology I (1 credit)
+HBIO 4998 Thesis Research in Human Biology I (2 Credit)

-Spring: HBIO 4820 Capstone Seminar in Human Biology II (2 hrs)
+Spring Semester: HBIO 4820 Capstone Seminar in Human Biology II (2 hours)

-HBIO 4999 Thesis Research in Human Biology II (1 credit)
+HBIO 4999 Thesis Research in Human Biology II (2 Credit)

-All Fourth Year Human Biology majors are required to be enrolled in and successfully complete both Fall and Spring semesters of the Capstone Seminar in Human Biology (HBIO 4810 and HBIO 4820) and two semesters of independent research under faculty supervision (HBIO 4998 and HBIO 4999).
-Both semesters of HBIO 4810 and HBIO 4820 will be letter graded; the first semester of HBIO 4998 is graded S/U; the second semester (HBIO 4999) will be letter graded.
+All Fourth Year Human Biology majors are required to be enrolled in and successfully complete both fall and spring semesters of the Capstone Seminar in Human Biology (HBIO 4810 and HBIO 4820, respectively) and two semesters of thesis research under faculty supervision (HBIO 4998 and HBIO 4999, respectively).
+All semesters of HBIO 4810, HBIO 4820, HBIO 4998, and HBIO 4999 are graded credit.

 - Required Humanities Elective Credits: (Three courses)